GREED16FF/amazon-basics-mouse-software-download/README.md

-i'm not responsible for anything download at own risk
+i'm not responsible for anything download at your own risk